Growing Your Own Heirloom Tomatoes From Seeds

 Hey Happy Gardeners,

 We know growing your own tomatoes over spring and summer is a favourite hobby of many gardeners around NZ.
-Homegrown tomatoes, especially heirloom varieties, are on a whole different level in terms of depth of flavour and sweetness compared to mass-produced supermarket tomatoes.
+Homegrown tomatoes, especially heirloom varieties, are on a completely different level in terms of depth of flavour and sweetness compared to mass-produced supermarket tomatoes.

 We believe everyone should be able to grow their own gourmet tomatoes at home, and enjoy trying all sorts of wonderful different varieties no matter your experience.
 In this blog post we outline some key tips to help you be successful in your tomato growing efforts.